sanyuan0v0/fastapi_vue3_admin/README.en.md

   - **Ant Design Vue**:An enterprise-level UI component library.
   - **TypeScript**:Static type checking.
   - **Vite**:A fast build tool.

+- **App**:
+  - **Vue3**: A progressive JavaScript framework for building user interfaces.
+  - **Vite**: A fast frontend build tool that supports hot reloading.
+  - **Pinia**: A state management library for Vue3 that provides a rich set of components.
+  - **UniApp**: A cross-platform application development framework that supports multi-terminal development.
+  - **uView-plus**: A Vue3-based UI component library that provides a rich set of components.

 - **Authentication**:OAuth2 using hashed passwords and JWT Bearer tokens.
 - **Authorization Architecture**:Designed based on RBAC, supporting dynamic permission menus, button-level permission control, and data-level permission control.